kennguyen061/TruckersRewardsProgram/README.md

 - [Chakra Core](https://github.com/Microsoft/ChakraCore)

 # REST API
-Make requests to the REST API at http://18.235.52.212 to access the AWS RDS instance.
-The API is comprised of several Express.js routes that allow the you to create, read, update, and delete database entities. `dbseed.js` ensures that necessary RDS tables are always created.
+Make requests to the REST API hosted at http://18.235.52.212 to access the AWS RDS instance A seed file, `dbseed.js`, ensures that necessary
+RDS tables are always created upon starting the EC2 instance. `Node index.js` starts the s.erver to make available for client requests.
+The API is comprised of several Express.js routes that allow the client to create, read, update, and delete database entities.
-## Account.js
+## Account
-## Application.js
+## Application
-## Cart.js
+## Cart
-## Drivermanagement.js
+## DriverManagement
-## Points.js
+## Points
-## Report.js
+## Report
-## WishList.js
+## WishList